MEEPofFaith/prog-mats-js/README.md

 # progressed-materials
-The name definitely isn't synonyms of Advance Content.
+The name definitely isn't made of synonyms of "Advanced" and "Content"